Garmin FTP – what is it? and why it’s probably not quite what you think it is

 So, i did a 20min FTP test on a climb.
 I did 301w for the duration.
 Based on my knowledge it is the 20min power x0.
 95 which comes to about 285w FTP.
 But, after the same ride my garmin edge FTP autocalculation put me at about 260w range… Which one should i trust and use for further training?
 Oh, and on the same ride i had 249w for 1 hour even tho i wasnt pushing for the whole hour.
 Thank you for the advice

-Here the rider did the test on a climb which won’t produce valid results for the flat.
+Here, the rider did the test on a climb, which won’t produce valid results for the flat.
+That’s the first problem.
 Also, outdoor tests and results from race-like efforts will also introduce ‘inaccuracies’.
+That said, the rider’s FTP is almost certainly at least 249 W, the average they achieved for an hour.

-The calculation is assumed to be 95% but don’t forget that the 20-minute test really needs a 5-minute hard effort preceeding it.
+The rider assumes the calculation is 95% of the 20-minute average, but don’t forget that the 20-minute test really needs a 5-minute hard effort beforehand.

 Take Out

 A wide range of FTP calculation methods is favoured by sports training companies and sports tech companies.
-It’s easy to pick holes in most methods, but the bottom line is simply that FTP has been widely shown to be a good metric to use in training.
+It’s easy to pick holes in most methods, but the bottom line is that FTP has been widely shown to be a good metric for training.

-Garmin calculates FTP in a controlled test similarly to other companies.
-When automatically estimated from a ride, a more complex method is used, probably one that is multifaceted and likely considers a threshold (inflexion) in HRV from the ‘old’ Firstbeat method.
+Garmin calculates FTP in a controlled test, as other companies do.
+When automatically estimated from a ride, a more complex method is used, likely multifaceted and likely to consider a threshold (inflexion) in HRV from the ‘old’ Firstbeat method.

 FTP and w/kg obviously defer bragging rights to some of us.
 But try to take FTP seriously.
-If your training zones are materially incorrect because of a fudged FTP then your training stimuli will be sub-optimal.
+If your training zones are materially incorrect due to a fudged FTP, your training stimuli will be suboptimal.

-Furthermore, in the Garmin ecosystem, if your thresholds, VO2max and zones are wrong then all the physiology metrics will be wrong.
-Remember, one of the reasons many buy Garmin is that the physiology metrics are unique to the company and a clear differentiator from all the competition.
+Furthermore, in the Garmin ecosystem, if your thresholds, VO2max and zones are wrong, then all the physiology metrics will be wrong.
+Remember, one of the reasons many people buy Garmin is that its physiological metrics are unique to the company and a clear differentiator from the competition.
 If those metrics are all wrong, you might as well buy a Wahoo.

 FTP – Over 100 ways for cyclists to improve FTP in less than a week.
 100 ?…yep!